Old 401(k) or 403(b)? Follow Me!

 Jokes aside, RMDs work differently depending on the type of retirement account you have.
 With 401(k)s, each 401(k) account has to have a withdrawal taken from it, each year.
 So if you have five 401(k)s, you take five withdraws.

-With IRAs, you can combine the total amount needed to be withdrawn from all traditional IRA accounts, then choose to withdrawal that sum from one of them.
+With IRAs, you can combine the total amount needed to be withdrawn from all traditional IRAs, then choose to withdrawal that sum from one of them.
 For example, if you have five IRAs, you can take the total RMD amounts from one of them.
-This is because with traditional IRAs, the government views them all as the same IRA account, even if they are held at different companies.
+This is because with traditional IRAs, the government views them all as the same IRA, even if they are held at different companies.

-Now if you are still actively working and your company offers a 401(k) plan, moving your old 401(k) and IRA accounts can be a great option if you are not ready to take these required distributions.
+Now if you are still actively working and your company offers a 401(k) plan, moving your old 401(k)s and IRAs into it can be a great option if you are not ready to take these required distributions.
 This is because the government recognizes that you do not need the income and is kind enough to let you defer it!
-(If you happen to be a big wig and own more than 5% of the company, this does not apply to you and you will have to take the RMD)
+However, if you happen to be a big wig and own more than 5% of the company, this does not apply to you and you will have to take the RMD.

-Lastly, with 401(k) accounts, if you have Roth dollars in them, you must take an RMD from the total value, including those dollars.
-You do not have to take an RMD from Roth accounts with IRAs, only traditional or rollover ones.
+Lastly, with 401(k) accounts, if you have Roth dollars in them, you must take an RMD from the total value, including these dollars.
+Thus, it can be preferable for those without the need for income to roll out Roth 401(k) dollars, if allowed.

-Suppose you are someone who will not stay on top of two, three, or four accounts.
-In that case, consolidating into a 401(k) or IRA could make sense, making management easier for you.
-If you are a very detailed oriented person, this may make no difference.
-Instead, you may prefer the benefits each account provides and don’t mind using spreadsheets to track them.
+Suppose you are someone who will not stay on top of two, three, or four plus accounts.
+In that case, consolidating into a 401(k) or IRA could make sense.
+However, if you are a detailed oriented person, this may make no difference.
+Instead, you may prefer the unique benefits each account affords.

-We have made it to the final category, and will focus on the services an account provides you.
-Think of this section as the bells and whistles!
-Ding ding, whistle whistle.
-These features will vary greatly depending upon the company and the specific account offered, so this will be a brief summary.
+We have made it to the final category, and the focus is on the services an account provides you, which are essentially the available bells and whistles!

-Additionally, this is where personal preferences can come into play.
-Do you have an opinion that a specific investment firm is better due to how they operate or subjectively make you feel?
+Notably, some people have personal preferences when it comes to firms.
+Do you happen to believe that a specific investment company is better due to how they operate or subjectively make you feel?
 Does that opinion make you likelier to entrust them with your money?
 If so, that is a fair consideration.

-Everyone under the sun has their own reason as to what company is best.
+Everyone under the sun has their reasons as to what company is best for [insert example].
 Some reasons include the features certain companies provide, while others are due to specific company mission statements.
-Boggleheads will tell you there is only one place to invest; others may tell you it the company their parents use.
+Boggleheads will tell you there is only one place to invest, while others may preach about the customer service XYZ firm provides.
 Remember, though, if a particle service, feature, or business model matters to you, evaluate it when deciding between accounts.

 Summit Reached: Conclusion

 Okay, that was quite the hike, with some treacherous moments.
 It may have required some additional reading, or it could have been a refresher on things you already knew.
 Regardless, we summited the mountain of financial knowledge regarding old 401(k)s and what to do with them.
-So now that you know the different factors in choosing the correct retirement account (i.e., backpack), which will you choose?
+And, while there are many considerations, remember to choose what works best for you.

-The account choice process is about you at the end of the day, not Jill or Johnny.
-If you have a more complicated situation, such as you do back door Roth IRA conversions, your 401(k) is being eliminated, you have multiple RMDs, you need to withdrawal money now, or are concerned about creditors, seek out the appropriate tax, financial, and legal advice from experts.
-Until our next post, carry on with your journey to financial freedom, and we will chat at the next trailhead.
+Important note: If you have a more complicated situation, such as you do back door Roth IRA conversions, your 401(k) is being eliminated, you have multiple RMDs, you need to withdrawal money now, or are concerned about creditors, seek out the appropriate tax, financial, and legal advice from experts.

-•What if I roll over Roth 401(k) dollars?
 If you roll over Roth 401(k) dollars to another 401(k), they can then move to another 401(k) in the future, generally.
-Once you roll over Roth 401(k) dollars to a Roth IRA, you cannot roll them back into a 401(k) plan.
+However, once you roll over Roth 401(k) dollars to a Roth IRA, you cannot roll them back into a 401(k) plan.
 Once a Roth IRA, always a Roth IRA.

 Mile High Finance Guy